JerBouma/FinanceDatabase/financedatabase/README.md

 <continues>
 ````

-This returns 62.140 different indices.
+This returns approximately 60.000 different indices.
 Note that by default, only the American exchanges are selected.
 These are symbols like `^GSPC` (S&P 500) that tend to be recognized by a majority of data providers and therefore is the default.
-To disable this, you can set the `exclude_exchanges` argument to `False` which then results in 91.183 different symbols.
+To disable this, you can set the `exclude_exchanges` argument to `False` which then results in approximately 90.000 different symbols.
 Find a more elaborate explanation with `help(fd.select_indices)`:

 ```text
 Help on function select_indices in module financedatabase.json_picker: